mjhanninen/nreplops-tool/PLAN.md

 ## Miscallaneous to-dos

+- Fix bad error message "bad source file": What does it mean?
+Which file?
-- configure the CI to run the integration (Clojure) tests
+- Configure the CI to run the integration (Clojure) tests

 ## More details on selected features